 Instant Texas Drivers License Suspension

-To the surprise of many, the driving privileges of persons who are merely accused of drunk driving will be suspended almost immediately following an arrest for drunk driving.
-The law in Texas demands that the driving privileges of anyone accused of drunk driving must be suspended immediately, or to be more proper, within 15 days.
+To the surprise of many motorists in Texas, the driving privileges of persons who are merely accused of drunk driving will be suspended almost immediately following an arrest for drunk driving.
+In Texas, the legal code demands that the driving privileges of anyone accused of drunk driving must be suspended immediately, or to be proper, within 15 days.

 However, with the assistance of a savvy DWI Defense Specialist, you may be able to thwart attempts by the State of Texas to suspend your license via a special hearing that must be requested within 15-16 days; or before your license is administratively revoked by the Medical Advisory Board.